-In our opinion, full slab ribs are best braised or wrapped in tinfoil, slowly cooked inside your oven.
+In our opinion, full slab ribs are best braised or wrapped in tinfoil, slowly cooked inside your oven or smoker.

 Beef Back Ribs are not as popular or common as pork ribs.
 Call your local butcher first, to make sure beef ribs are in stock and then ask that they hold them for you until you can pick them up.